Nikon D3X vs Sony HX400V

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3X does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3X (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the D3X has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the D3X from Nikon.
+Both the D3X and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3X and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.